Getty Images

 Google's Santa Tracker has tons of games and a way to make a gif to share with friends

 Google again has its Santa Tracker up and running.
 And as you're reading this, the big man is getting ready to start delivering presents somewhere in the world or at least getting the sleigh up and running.
-Google's Santa Tracker is actually a winter village, with a countdown of when he will start his ride, along with games to play.
+Google's Santa Tracker is a winter village, with a countdown of when he will start his ride and games to play.

-You can decorate Santa's beard, design your own Elf, play games like Gumball Tilt and create your own 3D winter village with trees, presents and ice blocks ala Minecraft, which Google will turn into a gif that you can download a share.
+You can decorate Santa's beard, design your own Elf, play games like Gumball Tilt, and create your own 3D winter village with trees, presents, and ice blocks, ala Minecraft, which Google will turn into a gif you can download and share.
 Our favorite?
-Trying to build a snowman that that teaches you a bit about physics, a learning moment that's tied with holiday fun.
+Trying to build a snowman that teaches you a bit about physics is a learning moment tied to holiday fun.

 Siri can give you a countdown of the seconds until Christmas